 Even the most professional, experienced moving companies occasionally damage items during the course of a move.
 Accidents happen, even without being at the fault of the mover.
 Finding a broken mirror or chipped coffee table, after a household move, is never welcome.
-Ask your moving company what kind of insurance is available for belongings during packing and loading, moving to the new home or storage, and unload at the final destination.
+Ask your moving company what kind of insurance is available for belongings during packing and loading, moving to the new home or storage, and unloading at the final destination.

 Moving companies offer “valuation coverage” to protect clients in the event of lost or damaged items since they are not technically allowed to sell “insurance.”
 Required by federal law, are these two types of valuation coverage: